samrushing/irken-compiler/ffi/gen/README.md

 The process starts with writing a 'spec' file.
 This is a file of s-expressions that describes what you need out of the API.
-You list the include files needed, along with a list of constants, functions you need signatures for, and structures you need to acess.
+You list the include files needed, along with a list of constants, functions you need signatures for, and structures you need to access.
 Hopefully `genffi` can do the rest.

 sample.ffi: